canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

   and type ``1`` code ``1`` for `IPv6
   <https://www.iana.org/assignments/icmpv6-parameters/icmpv6-parameters.xhtml#icmpv6-parameters-codes-2>`_).
 * **log statement**: described in the :ref:`Log statement` section.
-* **meta statements**: allow changed meta information tracked by Netfilter for a particular packet, such as ``meta mark set 42`` for setting the Netfilter packet mark to the constant value ``42`` or ``meta nftrace set 1`` for enabling :ref:`rule tracing <Rule tracing>`.
+* **meta statements**: allows changing meta information tracked by Netfilter for a particular packet, such as ``meta mark set 42`` for setting the Netfilter packet mark to the constant value ``42`` or ``meta nftrace set 1`` for enabling :ref:`rule tracing <Rule tracing>`.
 * **nat statements**: allow source and destination network address translation